AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 end
 ````

+**The Feature Test is like the first step towards translating the user story into code, we source the nouns and verbs from the user story and create a kind of codified story that reprensents the user interaction with the programme.
+In a Test, there are three steps:**

+- first, **prepare** what enables the action to be implemented

+- second, **do the action** that is going to be tested

+- third, **set what is expected** from the action

+'Context' and 'it' lines are the syntax for the framework and the language we are testing, it is here to structure and explain what we are testing.
+Here we are using the [Rspec testing framework](http://rspec.info/) to test the [programming language Ruby](https://www.ruby-lang.org/en/).

-Here, in the test, first, we define the noun that is going to do the action (account) for 'logged in user', second we define the verb that is going to do the action (add_to_basket) and third, the noun that is going to be used during the action (apple).
-In that case, we are using [Rspec testing framework](http://rspec.info/) , this is for the [programming language Ruby](https://www.ruby-lang.org/en/).
-Here we define 'user_account' as an instance of 'New Account', 'add_to_basket' as a 'method' with 'apple' as an 'argument'.
-Then we write the 'expectation', we expect the 'user_account' to have a 'basket' that includes an 'apple'.
+After the line 'it', first, we prepare, we create the object 'user_account' from the class 'Account', this is the noun choose to represent the 'logged in user'.
+Second, we do the action, we define the verb, the method  '.add_to_basket', here the method has an argument, the noun that is going to be used during the action (apple).
+Third, we write the 'expectation', we expect the 'user_account' to have a 'basket' that includes an 'apple'.

 A test is like a 'black box' where we describe an 'input' and an 'output' that summarises a user story but that does not explain how it is going to be solved.
-A user story test is created from the user perspective, it is called a 'Feature Test', a non-software-developer person should be able to understand it.
-We can micmic a user interaction to help us.
+The test created from the user perspective is called a 'Feature Test', a non-software-developer person should be able to understand it.

+Once the 'Feature Test' is written we decompose it in 'Unit Tests.

-Then we decompose the 'Feature Test' that is often a complex black box into smaller, simplier black boxes that we call 'Unit Test'.
-Each time we encounter an error message from the feature test, we create a 'Unit Test' that is going to create the same error message.
-Once we have solved the 'Unit Test' error message, the 'Feature Test' error message should change, then we move on to the next error message, and so, we create the next 'Unit Test'.
-The 'Unit Test is simplier about the problem to solve for a developer but it may be less readable by non-software-developers.
+The 'Feature Test' is often a complex black box, so, we divide it into simplier black boxes, the 'Unit Tests'.
+The process is, each time we encounter an error message from the 'Feature Test', we create a 'Unit Test' that is going to create the same error message.
+Once we have solved the 'Unit Test' error message, the 'Feature Test' error message changes, then we move to the next error message, and so on, we create the next 'Unit Test'.
+The 'Unit Test' is simplier about the problem to solve for a developer but it may be less readable by non-software-developers, it is written to be read by software developers.

 #### Summary